fooeyround/Configured/README.md

-# ToggleEnd
+# Configured

-This mod allows you to toggle dimentions with commands, (saves across restarts)
+This mod allows you to toggle game mechanics with commands.

-**I might change the confing semantics in the future!**
+**I might change the config syntax in the future!**

 By default vanilla mechanics are unchanged, the following commands can be used to customize the features of this mod: